-Mylene T. Lim, 51, Managing Director and Corporate Treasurer.
+Mylene T. Lim, 53, Managing Director and Corporate Treasurer.
 Ms. Lim is a Filipino citizen, and is a member of the board since the Company's incorporation and became Managing Director in January 2002 and Assistant Corporate Secretary during the June 30, 2004 Organizational Meeting of the Board of Directors.
 She graduated from the University of Mindanao in 1985 with a Bachelor of Science degree in Architecture.
 She completed her Masters in Business Administration at the Ateneo Graduate School in 2001.
 She was formerly affiliated with Extraordinary Development Corporation as Section Head - Purchasing Dept. (1987 to 1990), Department Head - Purchasing Dept. (1990 to 1998), Administrative and R&D Head - Construction Group (1998 to 2000), and AVP - Central Purchasing (2000 to 2001).
 She is in charge of the Finance and Administration group of the Company.

-Noric Terence T. Ng, 41, Director.
+Noric Terence T. Ng, 43, Director.
 Mr. Ng is a Filipino citizen, and is a director since January 23, 2002.
 He graduated from the Chiang Kai Shek College in 1997 with a Bachelor of Science degree in Computer Studies.
 He is currently an Assistant Plant Manager at Republic Biscuit Corporation.

-Fernando Mamuyac, 51, Director and Acting Deputy General Manager-Operation, Filipino, He was elected as a member of the Board during the June 2010 annual Stockholders' Meeting.
+Fernando Mamuyac, 53, Director and Acting Deputy General Manager-Operation, Filipino, He was elected as a member of the Board during the June 2010 annual Stockholders' Meeting.
 Engr.
 Mamuyac served the Company since May 2001, bringing with him more than 15 years of experience in project management gained from the private construction and real estate companies.
 He graduated from the Technological Institute of the Philippines in 1989 with a Bachelor of Science degree in Civil Engineering.
-He had attended Executive Training Program and various seminars on leadership, accounting, computer, and other technical seminars from various institutions
+He had attended Executive Training Program and various seminars on leadership, accounting, computer, and other technical seminars from various institutions.
+He currently works as Construction Manager in Raemulan Lands Incorporated, a real estate company.

 The members of the board shall hold office until their successors are elected and qualified in their stead, or until they shall have resigned or shall have been removed.
-The annual stockholder's meeting shall be held on June 29, 2016.
+The annual stockholder's meeting shall be held on June 27, 2018.